 The launch event will feature a series of conversations with featured guests, including poet and scholar Clint Smith; organizer, educator and founder of Project NIA, Mariame Kaba; Caught reporter Jared Marcelle; Marlon Peterson, host of the podcast Decarcerated, which looks at journeys to success of formerly incarcerated individuals; and more guests below.

-Hosted by acclaimed veteran battle rapper and activist Mysonne "The NY General" Linen.
+This Caught live event will be hosted by acclaimed veteran battle rapper and activist Mysonne "The NY General" Linen.

 About the Host and Guests

 Mysonne Linen, known as "The General" to his fans, is an independent hip hop artist and criminal justice reform activist from the Bronx, NY.
 Known for his introspective style, brutally honest and socially conscious lyrics, this experienced MC proves that struggle can be the catalyst for leadership.
 Find him on Twitter @mysonne and Instagram @mysonnenygeneral.

 Clint Smith is a writer, teacher and doctoral candidate at Harvard University studying education, incarceration and inequality.
 Previously, he taught high school English in Prince George’s County, Maryland where, in 2013, he was named the Christine D. Sarbanes Teacher of the Year by the Maryland Humanities Council.
 Clint is a 2014 National Poetry Slam champion, an Individual World Poetry Slam Finalist, and author of the poetry collection Counting Descent.
 His writing has appeared in The New Yorker, The Guardian, Boston Review, American Poetry Review, Harvard Educational Review and elsewhere.
 Find him on Twitter @clintsmithIII and Instagram IG: @clintsmithiii.